 If you’re planning to reach China via a Trans-Siberian adventure, check out the Seat61 page and also my write-up of the experience (I travelled from the UK to Japan overland via Russia, Mongolia, China and Korea).

-For those aiming for Tibet, The Land of Snows is an absolute god-send.
-Not only is it the most thorough online Tibet resource you could possibly hope for, the site owner (Lobsang) takes the time to reply to everyone who emails with questions about planning trips to Tibet.
+For those aiming for Tibet, The Land of Snows is the most thorough online resource you could possibly hope for; the site owner (Lobsang) takes the time to reply to everyone who emails with questions about planning trips to Tibet.
 It’s also full of gorgeous photography and an easy place to lose an hour or two!

-(This page contains affiliate links i.e. if you follow the links from this page to Express VPN, Real Russia, Amazon, or World Nomads and make a purchase, 4corners7seas will receive a commission from them.
+(This page contains affiliate links i.e. if you follow the links from this page to Hotels or Direct Ferries and make a purchase, 4corners7seas will receive a commission from them.
 This commission comes out of their profit margin at no extra cost to you.
-I’m recommending these products & services from personal experience, and thank you in advance should you choose to purchase them via the above links!)
+I’m recommending these products & services from personal experience, and thank you in advance should you choose to purchase them via the above links)